equiratings/eventing_api_docs/source/index.html.md

 }
 ```

-Returns all venue for the current user's organization.
+Returns all venues for the current user's organization.

 ### HTTP Request